hypo69/hypo/pytest/gemini - set 2/en/src/bots/openai_bots/chatgpt-telegram/pytest/gemini/en/src/ogg.md

 Remember to adapt the test cases to specific error conditions and edge cases identified in your code's logic.
 The added `test_toMp3_error` and `test_create_axios_error` are examples of that principle.
 Add more tests as needed.
 Specifically, test cases are needed that deal with various types of errors that the original code could return.

-This revised solution is much more robust and demonstrates best practices for Python unit testing using `pytest`.
+This revised solution is much more robust and demonStartes best practices for Python unit testing using `pytest`.
 Remember to replace the placeholder imports (`axios`, `removeFile`) with actual module names if you have them defined elsewhere.